Robo3D/roboOctoprint/README.md

 you already have Python 2.7, pip and virtualenv set up on your system:

 1. Checkout OctoPrint: `git clone https://github.com/Robo3D/roboOctoprint.git`
-2. Change into the OctoPrint folder: `cd roboOctoprint`
-3. (only if build image from scratch) Create a user-owned virtual environment therein: `virtualenv oprint`
+2. (only if build image from scratch) Create a user-owned virtual environment in your home directory: `virtualenv oprint`
+3. Source that virtual environment `source oprint/bin/activate`
+4. Change into the OctoPrint folder: `cd roboOctoprint`
-4. Install OctoPrint *into that virtual environment*: `/home/pi/oprint/bin/python setup.py install`
+6. Install OctoPrint *into that virtual environment*: `python setup.py install`

 You may then start the OctoPrint server via `/home/pi/oprint/bin/octoprint`, see [Usage](#usage) for details.